egdev6/compilot-cli/readme.md

 - Files will be generated with the `.js` extension.
 - Disable output for generated files.
 - Components will be created in the `custom/components` folder.
-- The "atomic" methodology is disbaled
+- The "atomic" methodology is disabled
 - The component folder in pascalCase
 - Disable .stories and .test generated files